 You are being asked to approve on an advisory basis the compensation of our NEOs as described in the Compensation Discussion and Analysis ("CD&A"), the Summary Compensation Table, the supplemental tables and the disclosure narratives that follow.
-This is an opportunity to express your opinion regarding the decisions made by the Compensation Committee on the compensation of our NEOs for 2017; however, it will not affect any compensation already paid or awarded for 2017 and will not be binding on the Compensation Committee, the Board or the Trust.
+This is an opportunity to express your opinion regarding the decisions made by the Compensation Committee on the compensation of our NEOs for 2018; however, it will not affect any compensation already paid or awarded for 2018 and will not be binding on the Compensation Committee, the Board or the Trust.
 The Board and our Compensation Committee value the opinions of our shareholders and will review the results of this vote and take those results into consideration in addressing future compensation policies and decisions.

 As described in more detail below, our compensation packages include base salaries, annual cash incentive compensation, long-term equity incentives and other market appropriate benefits and perquisites.
-We believe our compensation programs and policies are appropriate and effective in retaining and motivating our NEOs to achieve superior results for our shareholders and that it aligns those individuals with your interests as our shareholders.
+We believe our compensation programs and policies have generally been effective in retaining and motivating our NEOs to achieve superior results for our shareholders but continue to reevaluate those programs in light of changing market conditions.
 A few highlights of our compensation programs are:

 - A significant portion of our NEOs' compensation is directly linked to our performance and the creation of long-term shareholder value through long-term incentive awards.
 The value of these awards is only recognized over a 6-year period that includes a 3-year performance period, an award date, plus a minimum 3-year vesting period after the award date. - The compensation of our NEOs is strongly tied to our performance and to the performance of the individual.
-The annual incentive compensation is only paid if we achieve our annual FFO (see definition below in Compensation Discussion and Analysis) per share objective and long-term incentives are earned on the basis of our absolute and relative total shareholder returns as well as our return on invested capital. - We have an appropriate balance of pay between short-term and long-term objectives. - Our NEOs are incentivized to act in the best long-term interests of the Trust through stock ownership guidelines. - We have no perquisites for our NEOs that are not widely available to other employees other than as described in the CD&A and the "Potential Payments on Termination of Employment and Change-in Control" section below.
+The annual incentive compensation is only paid if we achieve our annual FFO (see definition below in Compensation Discussion and Analysis) per share objective, as confirmed by our Compensation Committee, and long-term incentives are earned on the basis of our absolute and relative total shareholder returns as well as our return on invested capital. - We have an appropriate balance of pay between short-term and long-term objectives. - Our NEOs are incentivized to act in the best long-term interests of the Trust through stock ownership guidelines. - We have no perquisites for our NEOs that are not widely available to other employees other than as described in the CD&A and the "Potential Payments on Termination of Employment and Change-in Control" section below.